redcap-tools/redcap-tools.github.io/projects.md

 ## Code Samples and Snippets

-These samples can be copied and pasted into a larger proram.
+These samples can be copied and pasted into a larger program.
 Some of the sample's code may have to be modified to work with your existing code.

 <table class="table table-striped">
   <thead>